jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/0_planning.md

 ### Decision 2 - Choose a version control system

 We currently support bootstrapping of Azure DevOps or GitHub.
-H

 Hopefully you've already chosen one of these for your organization, but if not you can go off and do some research now before continuing.